 Incomplete and complete forms are stored on the device.
 You can access all saved forms within the ODK Collect app by going to the main menu and tapping ‘Edit Saved Form’.
 This list contains both non-finalised and finalised forms.
 This way, a form marked as finalised but not yet uploaded can still be edited.

+The process of uploading forms will be managed by your supervisor.
+This is likely to be one of 2 options:

+Your supervisor uploads forms at the end of the day after running through some on-device quality checks.
 Do not upload the forms during the day.

-The field supervisor will be responsible for doing this after checking them every evening.
+Quality control and record validation is conducted on the server, and you should upload forms as you work during the day.

+You will be trained in the correct procedure for form uploading.

 Completing the Questionnaire